 Removing tape from Sensor or wall

 The best way to remove sensors from a surface is to lift it off with a thin sharp knife.
 Note that the surface and the sensor may be damaged depending on the strength of the surface.
-Use guidelines on the first page for trialing sensor location if moving the sensor is desired.
+Use guidelines for trialing sensor location above if moving the sensor is desired.

 Glue residues can best be removed by rubbing.